shelvia-w/Detective-Series-Solutions/k_Nearest_Neighbors.md

 **✅ Answer:**

-Jogging distance could **dominate** the distance calculation because it's a continuous numerical feature, while others are binary.
+Jogging distance could **dominate** the distance calculation because it's a continuous numerical feature, while others are binary (no - 0 or yes - 1).
 This makes the model overly sensitive to jogging and less sensitive to shared interests like reading or liking cats.
-To fix this, you can **normalize** or **standardize** all features so that each one contributes fairly to the distance calculation, ensuring no single feature unfairly skews the results.
+To fix this, you can **normalize** or **standardize** all features (ensures that it lies between 0 and 1) so that each one contributes fairly to the distance calculation, ensuring no single feature unfairly skews the results.

 ---